School Policies 2026-2027

 Missed Lessons

-Lessons missed by the student will not be made up.
+Lessons missed by the student will not be made up unless agreed to, in writing, by the teacher.
 For lessons that you cannot attend due to inclement weather, a virtual lesson will be offered during your regularly scheduled time.
 In the case of illness, a lesson will be made up at a mutually convenient time.
 Any lessons cancelled by the teacher will be made up at a mutually convenient time.

 Illness